Moses Gunn: Career

 A character actor of film and television, Gunn also enjoyed a successful career on stage.
 He made his New York City stage debut in the original off-Broadway production of Jean Genet's The Blacks (1962).
 He performed many Shakespearean roles in Joseph Papp's Shakespeare in the Park, winning an Obie Award for his portrayal of Aaron in Titus Andronicus.

 Gunn won a second Obie for his work in the NEC produced First Breeze of Summer, which moved to Broadway.
-His acclaimed performance as Othello at the Stratford, Connecticut Shakespeare Festival moved to Broadway in 1970.
+His performance as Othello at the Stratford, Connecticut, Shakespeare Festival moved to Broadway in 1970.

 Other Broadway plays in which Gunn performed were: A Hand Is on the Gate, Twelfth Night, I Have a Dream, and The Poison Tree.
 He received a 1976 Tony Award nomination for Best Actor for The Poison Tree.
 In 1977, he narrated the film Black Presence in the Era of the American Revolution, produced by US Information Agency.

 In 1991, he toured in a production of Athol Fugard's "My Children!
 My Africa!" the role of Mr. M, which included a run at Baltimore's Center Stage Theater.

 He may be best remembered in film for his portrayal of mobster Ellsworth Raymond "Bumpy" Jonas in the first two Shaft movies, Booker T. Washington in the 1981 movie Ragtime, a performance which won him an NAACP Image Award, and as Cairon, the Childlike Empress's imperial physician, in the 1984 film The NeverEnding Story.

-He was nominated for an Emmy Award in 1977 for his role in the television mini-series Roots.
+He was nominated for a Primetime Emmy Award in 1977 for the role of Kintango in the television mini-series Roots.
 He also co-starred with Avery Brooks on the television series A Man Called Hawk.
-Gunn appeared as atheist shop owner Carl Dixon in six episodes of Good Times, as boxer-turned-farmer Joe Kagan on Little House on the Prairie, and as "Moses Gage" in Father Murphy.
+Gunn appeared as atheist shop owner Carl Dixon in six episodes of Good Times, as boxer-turned-farmer Joe Kagan on Little House on the Prairie, and as Moses Gage in Father Murphy.
 In 1989, Gunn appeared in two episodes of The Cosby Show as two different characters.
-His final acting role was as murder suspect Risley Tucker in "Three Men and Adena", an episode of Homicide: Life on the Street.
+His final acting role was in 1993 as murder suspect Risley Tucker in "Three Men and Adena", an episode of Homicide: Life on the Street.